Accept Card as ID

 A BC Services Card with a photo is government-issued ID to verify a person’s identity.
 Businesses that regularly ask for ID can confirm cardholder identity by:

-- Being familiar with the look and security features of genuine BC Service Cards
+- Being familiar with the look and security features of the genuine BC Services Card

 - Checking that the person presenting the card is the person pictured on the card